tasinzulkernain/business_school_project/aliaksei_f_folder/README.md

 ### Data Export
 - Click "Download" to export the aggregated data as CSV
 - The CSV file includes all processed data with EUR conversions

-## Application Structure
-- `main.py` - Entry point of the application
-- `web/app.py` - Flask web application (dashboard)
-- `scripts/` - Core processing scripts
-- `data/input/` - Directory for input TXT files
-- `data/output/` - Directory for generated CSV files

-## Configuration
-- Adjust `config.py` in the `scripts/` directory to match your Apple Identifiers
-- Customize dashboard settings through the web interface

-## Support
-For issues or questions, please open an issue in the repository.